-If there is one rule that permeates the web, it’s that controversy is the key if you want to get people talking.
+If there is one rule that permeates the web, it’s that controversy is key if you want to get people talking.

 That strategy is dumb because it puts you on a fast-track for being viewed as an attention grubbing sleazebag who lacks professionalism and the ability to keep their mouth shut.

 The news can call people out left and right.
 The news can talk about highly controversial topics like politics, religion, and tragedies

 Your company publication cannot, and should not bother with these topics of high controversy.
 This should be obvious to many, but when I say “controversial content,” many people confuse it with the things that news sites publish.

-There is a much more specific definition that applies to business blogging, and even some research from Wharton that shows us that it’s this kind of “low” level controversy that we should pursue in the first place!
+There is a much more specific definition that applies to business blogging, and even some research from Wharton that shows us that it’s this kind of “low” level controversy that we should pursue in the first place.

-Apparently, this is a hotly debated issue in bathrooms across the globe!
+Apparently, this is a hotly debated issue in bathrooms across the globe.

 Did a regular columnist who’s been publishing for decades just say that that the toilet paper orientation argument was the most controversial thing she’s published?

 So, why does this type of argument work so well?
-There is actually some really fascinating research on the matter…
+There is actually some fascinating research on the matter…

-According to research from Wharton Business School on When, Why, and How Controversy Causes Conversation, it turns out that people tend to avoid discussing things of “high” controversy in many instances because it can make situations and conversations become uncomfortable:
+According to research from Wharton Business School on When, Why, and How Controversy Causes Conversation, it turns out that people tend to avoid discussing things of “high” controversy in many instances because it can make situations and conversations become uncomfortable.

 “Data shows that controversy increases likelihood of discussion at low levels, but beyond a moderate level of controversy, additional controversy actually decreases likelihood of discussion.”

 In other words, people have no problem arguing about toilet paper issues, but will shy away from controversy that crosses the social line.
-That’s why an issue like toilet paper orientation works so well — it’s a topic everyone can relate too, it creates division in two very distinct camps, and it is an argument of “low” controversy, in that nobody’s feelings can get truly hurt over the issue.
+That’s why an issue like toilet paper orientation works so well — it’s a topic everyone can relate too, it creates division in two very distinct camps, and it is an argument of “low” controversy, in that nobody’s feelings can get hurt.

 If you’ve ever wondered why people love to argue about dumb stuff, well now you know.
 But how can you use this sort of argument to your advantage?

-Any debate that takes a “This vs. That” stance on highly discussed things, people, or ideas can create the sort of argument and controversy that you are looking for, but there has also been some interesting research that shows people care deeply about their 3B’s…
+Any debate that takes a “This vs. That” stance on highly discussed things, people, or ideas can create the sort of argument and controversy that you are looking for, but there has also been some interesting research that shows people care deeply about their 3B’s.

 So, if you create division within someone’s behavior, beliefs, or feeling of belonging, they will seek to either confirm your stance or disprove your stance, but either one is good for you because it creates buzz.